-The interior of the pub has been altered beyond recognition from when it opened, with a major redevelopment in recent years gutting the old girl of her early 20th century charm.
-Today only her original facade remains.
-She’s a modern hotel, with the face from another time.
+Today, the interior of the pub has been altered beyond recognition from when it opened, with a major redevelopment in recent years gutting the old girl of her early 20th century charm.
+Only her original facade remains.
+She’s a modern pub, with a face from another time.

-With more a focus on eating, rather then a drinkery, the Bay, as she’s known locally, has held onto her pub atmosphere.
-There continues to be that feel that the Bay is a place where you can relax over your favourite brew, chatting with mates, watching the passing parade from its front veranda.
+Although focussed on eating, ‘The Bay’, has retained her pub atmosphere.
+There continues to be that feel of a place where you can relax over a few of your favourite brews, while chatting with mates, and watching the passing parade from its front veranda.

-There was a good selection of beer on tap (I had a Reschs), and the pub was doing a brisk trade, with both diners, and a few tradies keeping the staff busy.
-Although, if I lived nearby, I probably wouldn’t be comfortable calling this old Lady my local.
-But that’s not a criticism, it’s just my preference for a more traditional Australian pub setting.
-Give the Bay a try, it may suit you to the ground.
+There was a good selection of beer on tap (I had a Resch’s Draught), and the pub was doing a brisk trade, with a good mix of diners, couples, a few suits, and tradies keeping the staff busy.

 Give The Bay a try, you won’t be dissapointed.